wannier-developers/wannier90/README.rst

 Contributors to the code include:

-* Young-Su Lee (KIST, S. Korea) -- specialised Gamma point routines & transport
+* Young-Su Lee (KIST, S. Korea): specialised Gamma point routines & transport
-* Matthew Shelley (Imperial College London, UK) -- transport
+* Matthew Shelley (Imperial College London, UK): transport
-* Nicolas Poilvert (Penn State University, USA) -- transport
+* Nicolas Poilvert (Penn State University, USA): transport
 * Raffaello Bianco (Univ.
-Pierre et Marie Curie Paris 6 and CNRS) --  k-slice plotting
+Pierre et Marie Curie Paris 6 and CNRS):  k-slice plotting
-* Gabriele Sclauzero (ETH, Zurich, Switzerland) -- disentanglement in spheres in k-space
+* Gabriele Sclauzero (ETH, Zurich, Switzerland): disentanglement in spheres in k-space
-* David Strubbe (MIT, USA) -- various bugfixes/improvements
+* David Strubbe (MIT, USA): various bugfixes/improvements

+Moreover:

 * ``w90vdw`` was written by:
   Lampros Andrinopoulos, Nicholas D. M. Hine and Arash A. Mostofi
 * ``w90pov`` (povray plotting) was written by:
   Daniel Aberg (LLNL, USA)

-We gratefully acknowledge Marco Buongiorno Nardelli for the dosqc v1.0 subroutines for the calculation of the density of states and the quantum transport, upon which transport.f90 is based.
+We gratefully acknowledge Marco Buongiorno Nardelli for the `dosqc v1.0` subroutines for the calculation of the density of states and the quantum transport, upon which `transport.f90` is based.

 Wannier90 Version 1.0 was written by: